 Cardio Days (3x/week, 15:00 sessions) – Focus on short, challenging, high-intensity interval training (HIIT) when it comes time for cardio workouts and these can be done on a bike, elliptical, treadmill, swimming, on a rowing machine or running.
 According to Len Kravitz, a researcher at the University of New Mexico in Albuquerque, “HIIT adds up to 15 percent more calories to the total calories expended.”
 That means if you’ve worked off 550 calories doing HIIT, you can reasonably expect to burn at least another 83 calories post-exercise.
 The HIIT sessions should include alternating formats using the following two protocols.
 One option, is to use a 4:00 warm-up followed by interval work using a 1:2 work-to-rest ratio (i.e. 30-seconds of maximum effort, 1:00 lower intensity) x 5 rounds, then a cool-down for 4:00.
 The second option, includes a 4:00 warm-up followed by a 30-20-10 protocol.
 This means 30-seconds of easy work followed by 20-seconds of moderate intensity work and then 10-seconds of maximum effort for a total of one-minute.
 Repeat this for 7 rounds followed by a 4:00 cool-down.
 Both of the workout protocols should take you about 15:00.
 The exercise intensity will depend on your ability and training history.
 The TBC30 Plan recommendation is to wear a heart rate monitor during workouts especially if you’re new to exercise.

 TBC4 Plank Challenge (4x/week) – Progressively increase your “hold” time when doing the plank (every other day).
 First, determine a baseline, then work on increasing your overall “hold” time when you do it or increase the overall time each week.
+Start the exercise initially on your forearms eventually progressing to keeping your arms fully extended.
 You know your body best, it’s your call.

 - Strength/Cardio Training – 3 times each week.